 Simon, being the first to finish his dinner, had the honour of awarding our dedicated wait staff with a smiley sticker to thank him for the great service.

-Here's a very happy bunch of Singaporeans at their favourite restaurant in Beijing!
+Here's a very happy bunch of Singaporeans at their favourite restaurant in Beijing!.JPG)

 No comments: